AathreyaG/reactai-starter/analysis.md

-### Detailed Explanation of the Problem
+### Problem Statement Analysis

-- **Objective**: Develop an application for the GSA Acquisition Workforce (AWF) to manage the Global Supply catalog, enabling upload, curation, and publication on platforms like FedMall or GSA Advantage.
+- **Objective**: Develop an application for the GSA Acquisition Workforce that allows seamless upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.

-- **Functionality**:
+- **Key Features**:
-  - **Upload**: Users should be able to upload CSV files containing product data.
+  - **CSV Upload**: Users should be able to upload CSV files through a web interface.
+The files can vary in size.
-  - **Curation**: Users can search and edit product catalogs.
+  - **Catalog Management**: Users should be able to search and edit product catalogs.
-  - **Publication**: Users can download or publish the catalog to GSA marketplaces.
+  - **Download and Publish**: Users should be able to download the catalog or publish it to GSA marketplaces.

-- **Data**: The catalog consists of items identified by National Stock Numbers (NSNs) and includes details like representative office, common name, description, price, unit of issue (UI), and acquisition advice code (AAC).
+- **Data Structure**:
-- **Sample Data**: Provided in CSV format with fields such as NSN, rep_office, common_name, description, price, UI, and AAC.
+  - The CSV file contains fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

-### Analysis of the Problem Statement

-- **Breadth**:
+- **User Interaction**:
-  - The application should support file uploads of varying sizes.
-  - It should provide a user-friendly interface for searching and editing catalog entries.
+  - Web-based interface for uploading, searching, editing, downloading, and publishing catalogs.

-  - The application should facilitate the publication of the catalog to external platforms.
+- **Tech Stack**:
+  - Frontend: React, USWDS components
+  - Backend: Node.js, Restful APIs, Sequelize, Postgres

-- **Depth**:
+  - Platform: AWS
-  - **CSV Parsing**: The application must correctly parse CSV files to extract and store product data.
-  - **Data Management**: Efficient storage and retrieval of catalog data for search and edit operations.
-  - **Integration**: Ability to publish the catalog to external platforms like FedMall or GSA Advantage.

 ### Assumptions

-- The CSV files are well-formed and follow a consistent schema.
+- The CSV format is consistent and validated before upload.
 - Users have the necessary permissions to upload, edit, and publish catalogs.
+- The application will initially support only English language.
-- The application will initially focus on basic CRUD operations for the catalog.
+- The application will be hosted on AWS, leveraging its services for deployment and scalability.
-- The publication process involves generating a downloadable file or API call to external platforms.

 ### Areas of Uncertainty or Ambiguity

-- Specific requirements for the publication process to external platforms.
-- Handling of large CSV files and potential performance implications.
+- **CSV File Size**: The maximum file size that can be uploaded is not specified.
-- User authentication and authorization details.
+- **User Authentication**: The problem statement does not specify how user authentication and authorization will be handled.
-- Error handling and validation for CSV uploads.
+- **Publishing Process**: The exact process and requirements for publishing to GSA marketplaces are not detailed.
+- **Search and Edit Functionality**: The depth and complexity of search and edit features are not specified.

-### MVP Plan
+### MVP Plan (5-6 hours of development time)

-#### Core Features for MVP

-1. **CSV Upload**:
+1. **CSV Upload Feature**:
-   - Implement a simple web interface for uploading CSV files.
+   - Implement a basic web interface using React for CSV file upload.
-   - Parse and store CSV data in a Postgres database using Sequelize.
+   - Backend API using Node.js to handle file uploads and store data in Postgres.

-2. **Basic Search and Edit**:
+2. **Catalog Search**:
-   - Implement a search functionality to find products by NSN or common name.
+   - Implement a simple search feature on the frontend to query the catalog.
-   - Allow users to edit product details and save changes to the database.
+   - Backend API to support search queries.

+3. **Basic Catalog Display**:
+   - Display uploaded catalog data in a tabular format using React.

-3. **Download Catalog**:
+4. **Download Feature**:
-   - Provide an option to download the entire catalog as a CSV file.
+   - Implement a feature to download the catalog as a CSV file.

+5. **Deployment**:
+   - Deploy the application on AWS with basic configurations.

-#### Stretch Goal
+### Stretch Goal

-- **Publication to External Platforms**:
+- **Edit Functionality**: Allow users to edit catalog entries directly in the web interface.
-  - Implement a basic API integration or file export functionality to publish the catalog to FedMall or GSA Advantage.
+- **Publish Functionality**: Implement a basic mechanism to simulate publishing to GSA marketplaces.

 ### Deliverables

-- Web interface for CSV file upload.
+- Basic web interface for CSV upload and catalog display.
-- Backend service to parse and store CSV data.
+- Backend APIs for handling file uploads, search, and download.
-- Search and edit functionality for the product catalog.
+- Simple search functionality for catalog data.
-- Option to download the catalog as a CSV file.
+- Deployment of the application on AWS.
-- Documentation for setup and usage instructions.
+- Documentation of the application setup and usage.

 ### Questions for Improving the MVP

-1. What are the specific requirements for the publication process to external platforms?
+1. What are the specific requirements for publishing to GSA marketplaces?
+2. Is there a preferred authentication method for user access control?
-2. Are there any specific performance considerations for handling large CSV files?
+3. Are there any specific performance requirements for handling large CSV files?
-3. What level of user authentication and authorization is required?
-4. What error handling and validation should be implemented for CSV uploads?
+4. Should the application support multiple languages or just English initially?